Tamiflu And – Can I Take Tamiflu During Pregnancy?

 How Tamiflu treats the

 The active ingredient in Tamiflu is oseltamivir phosphate, which is part of a class of drugs called neuraminidase inhibitors.
-These drugs by attacking the influenza virus in the and preventing it from spreading.
-This can provide significant relief from within just a few days.
+These drugs by attacking the influenza virus in the body and preventing it from spreading.
+This can provide significant relief from symptoms within just a few days.
 Most other medications for flu only address symptoms, either trying to cure them or masking them.
 So Tamiflu provides a much more effective solution.

 Tamiflu Dosage

-The dosage of the flu medication is important to know, as it can have different effects on .
+The dosage of the flu medication is important to know, as it can have different on .
 Each capsule of the medication contains seventy- grams of the active drug.
 The capsule is a gray and light yellow capsule.
 For persons afflicted by the flu, they are supposed to take two capsules orally; one capsule in the morning and one in the evening.
 If you have been exposed to the flu virus and are taking this medicine to prevent getting sick, take one capsule per day.

-Studies conducted on the medication for pregnancy
+Studies conducted on the medication for

 The FDA has categorized Tamiflu as a medical category “C” drug.
 This means that there is not enough evidence to show whether or not it is safe for pregnant women to take.
 The data that has been collected is insufficient to give a clear picture of the effects of Tamiflu on pregnant women and their developing fetus.
 The initial tests were conducted on rats, and then later on rabbits.